The weak tracial Rokhlin property for finite group actions on simple C*-algebras: C*-algebras with tracial rank zero

-We begin this section with recalling the definition of tracial rank for C*-algebras and some of its basic properties from \cite{Lin01}.
-Then, we give a characterization of tracial rank zero which unifies the definitions for the simple unital and simple nonunital cases (\autoref{main.trk}).
+We begin this section with recalling the definition of tracial rank zero for C*-algebras from \cite{Lin01}.
+Then, we give a characterization of tracial rank zero which unifies the definitions for the simple unital and simple nonunital cases (Theorem~\ref{main.trk}).
 The main advantage of this definition is to avoid working with the unitization of simple C*-algebras.
-Indeed, the unitization of a simple C*-algebra is not a simple C*-algebra, while we need techniques which can be used only for simple C*-algebras.
-In particular, we are able to show that having tracial rank zero is preserved under Morita equivalence in the class of (not necessarily $\sigma$-unital) C*-algebras.
-The results of this appendix have been used in previous sections.
+In particular, we are able to show that having tracial rank zero is preserved under Morita equivalence in the class of simple C*-algebras.